 Don’t spend too much time setting semantic elements at the detriment of more important tasks.

 Which is fair.
-After all, semantic elements don’t affect SEO, and your clients and website visitors probably won’t notice them.
+After all, semantic elements don’t affect your site's performance in search engines, and your clients and website visitors probably won’t notice them.

 But once you read about how HTML5 affects accessibility (below), you might rethink your site structures and consider semantic elements an important — if not mandatory — aspect of your web design process.